Canada allows Dow, Dupont merger after firms agree to sell assets

-OTTAWA Canada's Competition Bureau said on Tuesday it would allow a planned merger between DuPont (DD.N) and Dow Chemical Co (DOW.N) after both firms agreed to dispose of some assets.
+OTTAWA (Reuters) - Canada's Competition Bureau said on Tuesday it would allow a planned merger between DuPont (DD.N) and Dow Chemical Co (DOW.N) after both firms agreed to dispose of some assets.

 The announcement is similar to those made by U.S. and European Union regulators, who also allowed the merger to go ahead as long as the firms made divestitures they already have outlined.